| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 cushion could easily get someone out of shape.
 The middle looked pretty good too, as they

+pushed us onto the track.
 When we put the car back together, the tire we put on the left front

 was a deeper offset wheel that we had along for changing the RF tire center-line location.